How to control a combat robot via mobile phone

 The entire solution consists of several parts that must work together.

-- Ready-made universal applications: There are many ready-made applications for Android and iOS that can be used to control robotic projects.
-Applications such as “Dabble” or various “Bluetooth RC Controllers” allow you to easily create your own control panel with buttons, sliders, or a virtual joystick.
+• Ready-made universal apps: There are many ready-made applications for both Android and iOS that serve to control robotic projects.
+Apps like Remote XY allow you to easily create your own control panel with buttons, sliders, or a virtual joystick.

-- Creating your own app: If you want to have full control, you can program your own app.
-Tools such as MIT App Inventor allow you to build a functional Android app even without advanced programming knowledge.
+• Creating your own app: For those who want full control over their interface, it is possible to program a custom application.
+Tools like MIT App Inventor allow you to build a functional Android app even without advanced programming knowledge.

 3. Program for the robot control unit